TaniaLemus/ONE-Rep/README.md

     -   I created a single module (`App`), but internally structured the different folders for future modularization if needed.
 -   Synchronization
     -   Since there aren't many data sources, synchronization isn't necessary.

+## Tests and UI Testing

+I plan to add tests during the weekend.
+Currently, I have some releases to handle at my current company, and I cannot delay them.